pinot-contrib/pinot-docs/basics/components/exploring-pinot.md

 Finally, let's checkout the data segments in the cluster by going to [Segment -> List all segments](http://localhost:9000/help#!/Segment/getSegments), type in `baseballStats` in the table name, and click `Try it out!`.
 There's 1 segment for this table, called `baseballStats_OFFLINE_0`.

-You can head over to [Batch Ingestion](../data-import/batch-ingestion/) or [Stream ingestion](../data-import/pinot-stream-ingestion/) to learn how to upload your own data and schema in Pinot.
+To learn how to uploaded your own data and schema, head over to [Batch Ingestion](../data-import/batch-ingestion/) or [Stream ingestion](../data-import/pinot-stream-ingestion/).